MyPhone

-The MyPhone (stylized as my|phone) is a Philippine mobile phone and multimedia brand designed and marketed by MySolid Technologies & Devices Corp. that use Google's Android mobile operating system.
+MyPhone (stylized as my|phone) is a Philippine mobile phone and multimedia brand designed and marketed by MySolid Technologies & Devices Corp. that use Google's Android mobile operating system.
 The first-generation MyPhone was announced in January 2007.
 Since then MyPhone has annually released new MyPhone models and updates.

 History

 Solid Group Inc., incorporated as United Paracale Mining Co. on October 9, 1993, and renamed to its current name in June 1996, is the company behind the MyPhone brand.
 Between 2005 and 2006, the "MyPhone" trademark was planned and successfully registered on January 3, 2007.
 The group owns the brand through MySolid Technologies and Devices Corporation.

 In 2010, the father of Solid Group's CEO, David Lim owned a mobile phone manufacturer which makes phones branded as "Amoy Solid".
 His father tasked his younger brother Jason to help sell the product due to being good in working with electronic gadgets in the Lim family.
 According to David, the Amoy Solid won't make much sales in the Philippines and remarked that “Just from the way it (the brand) sounds, nobody wanted it,”, He however took note of the phones' dual SIM feature and suggested to rename the brand.
 Amoy Solid is rebranded as My|Phone.

 On January 3, 2007, Solid Group registered the MyPhone trademark with the Intellectual Property Office (IPO).
 Solid Group originally presented the brand to the market in September 2007.
 MyPhone was the country's first mobile phone brand to offer dual active SIM functionality.
 The MyPhone brand developed into a significant part of Solid Group, accounting for approximately half of the company's revenue in 2011.

 On May 18, 2016, the company unveiled its line of ISDB-T-capable smartphones and tablets, thus becoming the third local smart device vendor to offer the feature.

 On November 7, 2016, MyPhone expanded into mobile app development and digital content, touting itself as "The Multimedia Company".
 MyPhone has also announced the AGILA lock screen app to be bundled with select smartphone models, allowing local businesses to display advertising on phones similar to Amazon's practice of "special offer" ads embedded on discounted devices.